STEFGUOLONDON/tweets2kinesis/README.md

 ![image](https://user-images.githubusercontent.com/39544557/193456523-d9feed28-3259-4244-a8ec-3b4e1bef4339.png)

 This work deals with how you can stream tweets using Twitter API v2 using Tweepy and insert them into a Kinesis Data Stream.
+The monitored keyword is hashtag SPORT, to trace the twitter ID, TIMESTAMPS and Contents of the threads which is under hashtage SPORT.
 This work is based on SUFIANKAKI/tweets2kinesis

 While going through this work,I have upgraded the Twitter Developer to ELEVATED user.
 ![image](https://user-images.githubusercontent.com/39544557/193456404-1d0147c0-77e6-4e7d-96ab-630a291e444a.png)